lcarlaw/ww3/README.md

 This script can be run in either a multiprocessing or serial mode.
 In multiprocessing mode: ```python plots.py -np 8```, several processes will be initialized, each one responsible for reading an individual WW3 model cycle.
 This is recommended given the file sizes which are each about ```25-30 MB```.
 The ```-np``` flag can be left off for a serial run.

 Plots will be created for each of the dictionary entries specified in the ```BUOYS``` variable in ```configs.py``` and saved into the ```/images``` directory.

+#### Interpolation and Wind-adjustment routines

+Function ```nearest_idx``` linearly interpolates the gridded WW3 data to each buoy point using ```scipy.sptial.cDKTree``` which is a subset of ```KDTree``` but implemented in C++ and wrapped in Cython for efficiency.
+The interpolation may fail if grid points around the buoy location are identified as 'land-based'.

+Function ```log_wind``` applies a simple logarithmic function to adjust marine-platform-observed winds to a standard 10-m reference height.
+The current implementation of this routine is naive to the low-level static stability profile, and likely will not work appropriately for anything other than near-neutrally-stable atmospheric conditions.
+Improvements to this function may be made at a later time, especially to provide better wind speed reductions from the 20-30+ m GLERL/C-MAN-based anemometers.

 ### [5] [Optional] Upload to Google Drive Folder: uploader.py